inspirehep/author.xml/README.md

             - Attribute `"connection"` OPTIONAL - (Defaults to "Affiliated with").
 Here, you can list information about the connection such as "Affiliated with", "On leave from", "Also at" or "Visitor".
         - `<cal:authorids>` is the container element holding element(s) `<cal:authorid>`.
             - Element `<cal:authorid>` OPTIONAL - this element specifies an ID number that identifies an author.All ID elements (zero or more) reside within the <cal:authorids> container.
-            - Attribute `"source"` **REQUIRED** - (if there is an authorID element present) specifies the origins of the number.
-This can be an INSPIRE ID number (source="INSPIRE"), a collaboration-internal ID (source="INTERNAL") or other author ID services (e.g. source="ORCID").
+            - Attribute `"source"` **REQUIRED** - only if there is an authorID element present, specify the origins of the number.
+This can be:
+                - an INSPIRE ID number (source="INSPIRE"), or
+                - a collaboration-internal ID (source="INTERNAL"), or
+                - other author ID services (e.g. source="ORCID").
               Using INSPIRE ID numbers is strongly encouraged.
-A persistant ID for an author allows the INSPIRE service team to identify the authors and attach the respective identifiers to their INSPIRE ID.
-Please consult the section on "How do I obtain the information needed in author.xml?" for more detailed information about the handling of author ids.
+With a persistant ID for an author the INSPIRE service team can identify authors and attach the respective identifiers to their INSPIRE ID.
+Please consult the section on [Where do I get the information needed for some of the data values?](#infoneeded) for more detailed information about the handling of author ids.
         - Element `<cal:authorFunding>` OPTIONAL - this element describes the author's funding source, such as a grant or fellowship, if necessary (e.g., Alfred P. Sloan Fellow).
 This element can be left empty|